VERZENIOS Film-coated tablet Ref.[7607] Active ingredients: Abemaciclib

 Preclinical safety data

-The primary target organ findings of potential relevance to humans included gastrointestinal and haematolymphopoietic organ effects in rats and dogs in studies up to 13 weeks duration.
-Effects in lung and skeletal muscle occurred only in rats at exposure levels approximately 2-fold higher than human exposure levels and effects in kidney occurred only in rats at exposure levels approximately 6-fold higher than human exposure levels.
-Complete or partial recovery was observed for all target organs at the end of the 28-day recovery period.
+The primary target organ findings of potential relevance to humans occurred in the gastrointestinal tract, haematolymphopoietic organs, and male reproductive tract in mice, rats and dogs in studies up to 13 weeks duration.
+Effects in eyes and heart valves occurred only in rodents at clinically relevant exposure levels.
+Effects in lung and skeletal muscle occurred only in rodents at exposure levels at least 2-fold higher than human exposure levels.
+Effects in kidney occurred only in rodents at exposure levels at least 6-fold higher than human exposure levels.
+Complete or partial recovery was observed for all target organ findings at the end of the 28-day recovery period, with the exception of male reproductive tract effects.

 Genotoxicity